dominant-28/SyncTask-Cloud-Based-Task-Manager/README.md

-# 🚀 SyncTask – Cloud-Based Task Manager
+# 🚀 SyncTask – The Task Manager

 **SyncTask** is a scalable, feature-rich web application designed to streamline team collaboration and task management.
 Built using the **MERN stack** (MongoDB, Express.js, React, Node.js), it provides a responsive, role-based interface for real-time task assignment, tracking, and communication.